staleread/tempo/docs/concepts.md

 }
 ```

-Under the hood, Serianilla takes template through some stages to actually
+Under the hood, Tempo takes template through some stages to actually
 render it.

 > Thanks to the [Super tiny compiler](https://github.com/jamiebuilds/the-super-tiny-compiler)